This page will cover known limitations and workarounds to have a smooth experience.

 You should use string annotations.

 However, this may be insufficient, as the minifier used by Metro also removes strings that appear to be unused (Dead Code), meaning that only string annotations that appear at the top of each function or file are preserved.
-The solution is to disable the metro minifier, since Jscrambler itself is capable of minifying code.
+The solution is to change the config of the metro minifier.
 At metro.config.js

 transformer: {